-Has the virtual sales environment challenged you to find new ways of prospecting?
-Are you acquiring leads from any of your digital efforts?
+Has the virtual sales environment challenged you to find new ways of prospecting and lead nurturing?
+Are you acquiring leads from any of your digital marketing efforts?
 And if you are, are you struggling to convert them into clients?

 In our latest Rainmaker Multiplier OnDemand podcast episode, Jason L Smith sat down with Robert Sofia, CEO of Snappy Kraken, an automated marketing solution for advisors looking to get and make more meaningful client connections.

 Marketing in the financial services space has long been a unique challenge to solve.
-With the world going mostly online after March 2020, a new set of obstacles was introduced, and advisors had to give up their more traditional, in-person approaches to start developing digital strategies.
+With the world going mostly online after March 2020, a new set of obstacles was introduced.
+Advisors had to give up their more traditional, in-person approaches to start developing digital strategies.

-A lot of advice started popping up all over the internet – write more blogs, start a podcast, communicate through video, etc. Even if these tactics worked, however, many advisors are still challenged with working them into a complete marketing and lead-generation strategy.
+A lot of advice started popping up all over the internet – write more blogs, start a podcast, use communication tools like through video.
+Even if these tactics worked, however, many advisors are still challenged with working them into a complete marketing and lead nurturing strategy.
 Robert points out that this is the biggest marketing mistake advisors continue to make.

 “And when I say complete strategy, what I mean by that is literally an end-to-end process for acquiring new contacts, nurturing those contacts until they’re ready to actually have a meaningful dialogue with you like an appointment or a real conversation, and then a sales process for converting them into clients.”

-Nurturing contacts seems to be a step that’s particularly challenging for advisors, but unless all your new clients are coming to you via referrals, this step could be the most important to reconceptualize and re-strategize.
+Nurturing contacts seems to be a step that’s particularly challenging for advisors, but unless all your new clients are coming to you via referrals, this step could be the most important to reconceptualize and re-strategize for an effective marketing strategy.
 Below are six actionable steps you can take, as discussed in this week’s podcast.

 Stop Thinking Tactically